priyakalot/affective-computing-nlu/betterlistener/data/nlu.md

 - Job searching is definitely a stressful process for a lot of people, I can relate.
 - I can relate
 - [job search](topic)
-- anticipation
+- Do you feel anticipation?
-- anticipating
+- I'm anticipating that too
+- I expect so
-- expectation
+- i have expectations
-- jitters
+- i've got the jitters
+- i'm feeling jittery
-- frenzy
+- in a frenzy
+- I'm a bit frenzied right now